huangchaohitsz-crypto/Source-Data_Toward-observing-interstitial-hydrogen-in-solution-in-cubic-metal-lattices/README.md

-# Source Data – Toward observing interstitial hydrogen in solution in cubic metal lattices
+# Source Data – Toward observing interstitial hydrogen in solution in metal lattices

 This repository contains the source data associated with the manuscript:

-**“Toward observing interstitial hydrogen in solution in cubic metal lattices”**
+**“Toward observing interstitial hydrogen in solution in metal lattices”**

 The data are organized according to the corresponding figures in the main text, Extended Data, and Supplementary Information.